AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### CREDENTIAL_VAULT_ADDRESS

-The Api address for a vault server.
+The API address for a vault server.

 Default: http://127.0.0.1:8200